salaboy/from-monolith-to-k8s/README.md

 Once the pipeline finishes running you can access your application by running:
 `jx get applications` and accessing the URL associated with your application.

+I recommend [watching at my webinar for @Linode here](https://salaboy.com/2020/08/17/jenkins-x-on-linode-lke-webinar/), where I go into the details of what happens when you import an application using Jenkins X.

 ### Challenges
 In the real world, applications are not that simple.
 These are some challenges that you might face while doing shift and lift for your Monolith applications: